CompuTec/processforce-docs/current/administrator-guide/sap-business-one/sap-functions-not supported.md

 # SAP functions not supported by ProcessForce

-On this page, you can find SAP functions not supported by ProcessForce, e.g. because of a similar function present in the ProcessForce system.
+In this page, you can find SAP functions not supported by ProcessForce, e.g. because of a similar function present in the ProcessForce system.

 ---